alexcrichton/rfcs-2/accepted/wasmtime-one-dot-oh.md

   * Wasmtime developers now have to keep track of breaking changes and determine whether any landed in the 4-week release window.
   * This makes Wasmtime's versioning less predictable.
-  * ESR is somewhat more murky in this scenario.
-If it still happens every 5th release we'll have to keep track of what the 5th release is, and if both 2.0.0 and 2.5.0 are ESR releases then it's not clear why projects would use 2.0.0 as opposed to 2.6.0 if it were the current version (since everything is semver-compatible).
+  * LTS is somewhat more murky in this scenario.
+If it still happens every 5th release we'll have to keep track of what the 5th release is, and if both 2.0.0 and 2.5.0 are LTS releases then it's not clear why projects would use 2.0.0 as opposed to 2.6.0 if it were the current version (since everything is semver-compatible).
   * If the `wasmtime` Rust crate didn't have any breaking changes it doesn't